 - Maintenance of other socio-economic functions and conditions.

 The associated indicators were adopted by the Ministers in Lisbon (1998), further improved in Vienna (2003) as “Improved Pan-European Indicators for Sustainable Forest Management” and updated and endorsed in Madrid (2015) as “Updated pan-European Indicators for Sustainable Forest Management”.
-They are used to communicate Sustainable Forest Management in the sector to policy makers, to other related areas and sectors, and to the public; to develop related policies and strategies; and to monitor and report on the state and trends of the European forests, and to They are used to assess progress towards sustainable forest management in the pan-European region both at regional and national level.
-This progress and an up-to date information on European forests is regularly presented in the “State of Europe’s Forest” reports.
+They are used to communicate SFM to policy makers, to other related areas and sectors, and to the public; to develop related policies and strategies; and to monitor and report on the state and trends of the European forests.
+They are also used to assess progress towards sustainable forest management in the pan-European region both at regional and national level.
+This progress and up-to date information on European forests is regularly, before each Ministerial Conference, presented in the “State of Europe’s Forests” report.